RidleyB/sen/content/_characters/lena-del-vecchio.md

   - element_title: "Eyes"
     element: ""

-blurb: "Daughter of Marco and Sofia Del Vecchio.
-Skilled in diplomacy and negotiation.
-Acts as a liaison with rival families and foreign powers."
+blurb: "A daughter of Marco Del Vecchio and Sofia Santini, Lena’s position in the family has recently come into question following her controversial betrothal to Fritz Reinhardt."
 ---

 {% capture relationships_text %}